 Singles, doubles, triples, and quads are all available room types inside these larger halls, which vary between the extremely traditional and historical to modern architectural styles.
-Additionally, some residence halls feature special-interest housing, such as the quiet floor or substance-free housing areas.
+Additionally, some residence halls feature special-interest housing, such as the quiet floor or sustainability housing areas.

 While Residential Education tries to accommodate all housing requests, we fully encourage students to explore the possibilities and learn something new.
 Choosing a hall in the First Year Residential Experience (FYRE) program may allow for more social programs and interaction with peers, while living in a Program House offers the opportunity to grow through learning and exploring the house's mission.
 A traditional residence hall might be just right for your comfort level of interaction with your neighbors, while having a place in Village Housing might be just what you want in order to try a more autonomous approach to the living experience.